How the Arrest Is Carried Out

 A fiduciary arrest warrant is executed by the arrest of the person named in the warrant.
 The fiduciary arrest warrant may be executed at any time.

-A.R.S. § 14-5702(A)The officer does not need to have the physical warrant in hand at the time of arrest.
-If the arrested person asks to see it afterward, the officer must provide a copy as soon as practicable.
-The officer may also use reasonable force to enter any building where the named person is or is reasonably believed to be.
+A.R.S. § 14-5702(A)The officer does not need the physical warrant in hand at the time of arrest.
+If the arrested person asks to see it, the officer must provide a copy as soon as possible.

 Getting Before a Judge Promptly

-After arrest, the person must be brought before the judicial officer who issued the warrant as soon as possible.
-If that judge is unavailable, the nearest superior court judge in the same county will handle the matter.
-There is a hard deadline: the arrested person must appear before a judge within twenty-four judicial business hours.
+After arrest, the person must go before the judge who issued the warrant as soon as possible.
+If that judge is absent, the nearest judge in the same county handles the matter.

 The arrested person shall be brought before a judicial officer of the superior court in the issuing county or the county of arrest within twenty-four judicial business hours after the execution of the warrant.

-A.R.S. § 14-5702(E)If the arrest happens in a different county than where the warrant was issued, the arresting officer notifies the sheriff in the issuing county, who then takes custody and transports the person to the issuing judge.
-These procedures ensure that even when a fiduciary tries to avoid court oversight, there are clear, enforceable steps to bring them back before the court.
+A.R.S. § 14-5702(E)If the arrest happens in a different county, the officer notifies the sheriff in the issuing county.
+That sheriff then takes custody and transports the person to the issuing judge.